 - Price paid is consistent with a legitimate pharmacy or manufacturer program.

-Nine out of ten genuine prescriptions clear all ten boxes without effort.
+Nine out of ten genuine prescriptions clear all ten boxes without a hitch.
 A counterfeit fails at least one — often three or four.
-The five-minute audit is not overcautious.
-It is the difference between an injection that loses you weight and an injection that ships you to the emergency department.
+The five-minute audit isn't overcautious.
+It's the line between an injection that loses you weight and an injection that ships you to the emergency department.
+I run mine standing at the kitchen counter, box in one hand, phone in the other.
+Two minutes, every refill.

 Where the official lookup tools live, by agency